owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 Anyone can create a plugin on the marketplace.
 Head over to the marketplace, and if you are logged in (your login details are the same as in Kanka), click on Your Plugins in the top navigation.
 This interface lists all your plugins.

 To create a new plugin, click on the Create a new plugin button on the top right.
-This brings up the new plugin interface, where you need to provide a name for your plugin, it's plugin type, which allows the following:
+This brings up the new plugin interface, where you need to provide a name for your plugin, its plugin type, which allows the following:

-* **Theme**: Allows you to create a theme for Kanka based on CSS.
+* **Theme**: allows you to create a theme for Kanka based on CSS.
-* **Character sheet**: Allows you to create a list of attributes, and attach HTML and CSS to define how they are displayed.
+* **Character sheet**: allows you to create a list of attributes, and attach HTML and CSS to define how they are displayed.
 This means you can create custom character sheets in Kanka.
-** Content pack**: Allows you to create multiple entities (characters, locations, etc), and allow others to import these entities into their campaigns.
+* **Content pack**: allows you to create multiple entities (characters, locations, etc), and allow others to import these entities into their campaigns.

 And lastly an optional language field, to allow people filtering on plugins based on a specific language supported by Kanka.
 Once you are happy with your choices (note that you can go back and edit the name and language later), click on Prepare plugin.
 This redirects you to the plugin overview page.